Lurker00/Android-fs/README.md

 The script creates the links for exFAT tools, if required.
 It checks the file system before mounting, and mounts it read-only if it has found errors.
 It does not fix the errors found: please use Windows or your OS tools to correct the file system errors.

-**NOTE:** If there is no `/system/xbin/supolicy` (provided by SuperUS), the script sets SELinux to Permissive mode!
+**NOTE:** If there is no `/system/xbin/supolicy` (provided by SuperSU), the script sets SELinux to Permissive mode!
 Instead, the mount would be read-only.
 If you know how to overcome it, please let me know.

 The `/system/etc/install-recovery-2.sh` script can be executed manually, from a terminal, e.g. to re-mount without system restart.
 For this particular purpose, please run it with any parameter, e.g.